PyNoki/NewWorld-Auto-Fisher/README.md

 # Setup

 - You MUST run getposition.py and put your cursor in the middle of the fishing rod while its equipped to your character (the console will tell you your current mouse position).
-THEN inside of run.py insert your X position on line 55 and Y position on line 56.
+THEN inside of run.py insert your X position on line 39 and Y position on line 40.
+- FOR USING BAIT You MUST edit line 41 and change "waterType" to be " = 1 " for fresh water or " = 2 " for salt water (leave it at 0 if you don't want to use bait)

 # Keybinds